delabon/woomotiv/readme.txt

 [See Live Demo](https://delabon.com/demo/woomotiv/ "See Live Demo")

-**Premium features are free!
-Download now!**

-Woomotiv is a live sales notification for Woocommerce plugin.
-It shows proof to future customers that your site is busy and trustworthy to buy from.

-If you run a Woocommerce store, chances are pretty high that you would like to convert more of your visitors into buyers.

-**Almost 97%~ of visitors**, stop by, they click around and they leave without buying a product or a service.
-All online stores face this particular problem. **Which, is the lack of TRUST.**

-Luckily, this is something that can be improved a lot with the use of **Woocommerce Notification**.

-> The tendency to see an action as more appropriate when others are doing it.
-**Dr.Robert Cialdini**

-## Benefits of Sales Notification for Woocommerce
-* Makes your online store trustworthy.
-* Shows that your Woocommerce site is popular and busy.
-* Creates a sense of urgency.
-* Shows trending products.
-* Boosts your conversion rate (Which, is the most important thing in business).

-## Top Featuress
-* Absolutely no configuration needed!
-(No need to connect your Woocommerce store with a backend platform like other plugins require)
-* Recent / Random Sales notifications.
-* Display reviews notifications
-* Custom notifications
-* Display Customer Avatar ( if not available, it will show the product image ).
-* Display Product Featured image.
-* Report
-* Responsive: Works beautifully on all kind of devices.
-* Shows still processing orders notifications
-* Speed: It Uses Ajax technology.
-* Live customization.
-* Change Popup Size.
-* Multiple Positions.
-* Multiple Shapes.
-* Multiple Animations.
-* Unlimited Colors.
-* Preview Style Changes.
-* Customize the popup text.
-* Campaign Tracking.
-* Filters.
-* Easy to use.
-* Fast and lightweight.
-* No limit.
-* And more
+**Get premium features free—download Woomotiv now!**

+**Woomotiv** is a powerful live sales notification plugin for WooCommerce, designed to increase conversions by building trust and creating urgency.
+Show your visitors that real customers are buying from you, making your site more reliable and encouraging purchases.

+If you're running a WooCommerce store, **Woomotiv** is here to help turn more visitors into buyers.
+Studies show that **nearly 97%** of visitors leave without making a purchase, often due to a lack of trust.
+Woomotiv's notifications tap into social proof, helping you build credibility and drive conversions.

+> “The tendency to see an action as more appropriate when others are doing it.”
+**– Dr. Robert Cialdini**

+### Benefits of WooCommerce Sales Notifications
+- Boosts trust and credibility for your store.
+- Shows your WooCommerce site is active and popular.
+- Creates urgency with real-time notifications.
+- Highlights trending products, making them more appealing.
+- Increases your conversion rate—essential for business success.

+### Top Features of Woomotiv
+- **Zero Configuration Needed** – Start displaying sales notifications without connecting to external platforms.
+- **Customizable Notifications** – Choose recent, random, or custom sales notifications.
+- **Display Customer Avatars or Product Images** – Use customer avatars or featured product images in popups.
+- **Responsive Design** – Looks great on mobile, tablet, and desktop devices.
+- **Real-Time Customization** – Adjust popup size, colors, and text live.
+- **Various Animations, Shapes, & Positions** – Fully customizable to match your brand’s look and feel.
+- **Unlimited Colors & Preview Style Changes** – Make instant style changes and see them live.
+- **Ajax-Powered for Fast Performance** – Lightweight and optimized for speed.
+- **Comprehensive Reporting** – Track campaign performance with ease.
+- **Still Processing Orders Notifications** – Boosts visibility of in-progress sales.
+- **No Limits on Use** – Set up as many notifications as you need.
+- **And Much More!**

 == Installation ==

-This section describes how to install the plugin and get it working.
+Follow these simple steps to install and activate Woomotiv:

-1. Install from the WordPress Dashboard > Plugin page.
+1. Install directly from **WordPress Dashboard > Plugins**, or manually upload to `wp-content/plugins/`.
-Or manually download the plugin and extract to wp-content/plugins/.
 2. Activate the plugin.
-3. If you want to change the settings go to Dashboard > Woomotiv.
+3. Configure settings (if desired) under **Dashboard > Woomotiv**.
-4. Done
+4. You're all set!

 == Frequently Asked Questions ==

-= Do I need to edit my WooCommerce theme? =
+**Do I need to edit my WooCommerce theme?**

-No, Woomotiv works out of the box with any WordPress / WooCommerce themes.
-You just need to install the plugin and it will take care of the rest.
+No, Woomotiv works seamlessly with any WordPress/WooCommerce theme.
+Simply install and activate—no extra setup required.

-= Where can I find the documentation? =
+**Where can I find the documentation?**

-You can read the documentation on our website from here:  https://delabon.com/documentation/24/index.html.
+Access our detailed documentation [here](https://delabon.com/documentation/24/index.html).

-= Can I get support? =
+**Can I get support?**

-Yes, just submit a support ticket from here: https://delabon.com/support
+Yes, submit a support ticket anytime [here](https://delabon.com/support).

-= Can I use Woomotiv for my client sites? =
+**Can I use Woomotiv on client sites?**

-Absolutely Yes! you can use it on your client sites.
+Absolutely!
+Woomotiv is client-ready and fully compatible with multiple sites.

 == Screenshots ==